top of page

 OBSERVATION

 That's right - no treatment.
 Fortunately, the majority of children will NOT need early intervention.
-We simply monitor your child's facial and dental development.
+Our orthodontist simply monitors your child's facial and dental development.
 This also allows us to decide the best option if treatment is needed, when the time is right.
-At GFO, we do not charge for these check-up visits while we wait and watch - we value the importance of monitoring your child’s growth and helping you plan ahead.
+At our Zionsville Indiana office, we do not charge for these check-up visits while we wait and watch - we value the importance of monitoring your child’s growth and helping you plan ahead.

 PHASE I

-These are appliances that slowly expand the jaw to make room for incoming teeth while getting the back teeth into proper alignment and bite.
-Expanders are typically used to fix a crossbite, create space if significant crowding is expected, or to correct a narrow jaw.
-They may also be used to help encourage proper airway development.
-During your consultation Dr. Godley can evaluate if and when an expander is necessary, and let you take a look at examples.
+Expanders are appliances that slowly expand the jaw to make room for incoming teeth while getting the back teeth into proper alignment and bite.
+Maxillary or palatal expanders are typically used to fix a crossbite, create space if significant crowding is expected, or to correct a narrow jaw.
+Palate expanders may also be used to help encourage proper airway development.
+During your consultation, Dr. Godley can evaluate if and when an expander is necessary, and let you take a look at examples.

 HABIT APPLIANCES